Procoin-project/ProCoin-master/README.md

 ----------------

 Procoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 1 minute block targets
  - subsidy halves in 840k blocks (~4 years)
- - ~84 million total coins
+ - ~50 million total coins

-The rest is the same as Bitcoin.
- - 50 coins per block
+ - 20 coins per block
- - 2016 blocks to retarget difficulty
+ - 1 block to retarget difficulty

 For more information, as well as an immediately useable, binary version of the Procoin client sofware, see http://www.procoin.org.